hmrc/contact-frontend/README.md

 ## Contacting HMRC - *Help and contact* <a name="contacting-hmrc---help-and-contact"></a>

-This form is very similar to *Get help with this page*.
+This form is very similar to the *Get help with this page* form.
-There are minor differences in how this form works in comparison to support requests.
+There are minor differences in how this form works in comparison to 'Get help with this page'.

 This contact form contains only three input fields:
 - name
 - email address
 - comments

-Requests of this type are forwarded to *Deskpro* with a subject *"Contact form submission"*
+Requests of this type are forwarded to *Deskpro* with the subject *"Contact form submission"*

-This form can be used in two ways:

-This functionality can be used by services in two modes:
+This functionality can be implemented by consuming services in two modes:
-* standalone form
+* as a standalone form
-* form included in the underlying page, retrieved by partial
+* as a form included in the underlying page, retrieved by a partial

 If you want to use the standalone version of the form, you have to redirect the user to one of the following URLs:
-* if user is unauthenticated - `https://www.development.tax.service.gov.uk/contact/contact-hmrc-unauthenticated?service=${serviceId}`
+* if the user is unauthenticated - `https://www.{environment}.tax.service.gov.uk/contact/contact-hmrc-unauthenticated?service=${serviceId}`
-* if user is authenticated - `https://www.development.tax.service.gov.uk/contact/contact-hmrc?service=${serviceId}`
+* if the user is authenticated - `https://www.{environment}.tax.service.gov.uk/contact/contact-hmrc?service=${serviceId}`

+'{environment}.' is not included in the case of the production environment.

-`Help and contact` also historically was supporting showing *Help and contact* page as a partial - however this functionality is deprecated and shouldn't be used.
+`Help and contact` historically also supported displaying the *Help and contact* page as a partial; however, this functionality is *deprecated* and should not be used.

 [[Back to the top]](#top)

-## Providing feedback about Digital Customer Support Team <a name="providing-feedback-about-digital-customer-support-team"></a>
+## Providing feedback about the Digital Customer Support Team ('Customer Satisfaction') <a name="providing-feedback-about-digital-customer-support-team"></a>
-Response emails sent by Digital Customer Support Team contain link inviting users to complete the survey about quality of service.
-This link redirects user to the survey form provided by contact-frontend.
-Data from the survey are then stored in DeskPro.
+Upon resolving a customer issue, response emails are sent by the Digital Customer Support Team containing a link inviting users to complete a survey about the customer's satisfaction with the way their issue was handled, this survey being provided by contact-frontend.
+Data from the survey are then stored in Deskpro.

-Here is an example of email received by the user:
+Here is an example of the email received by the user:
 ![alt tag](docs/support-confirmation-email.png)

-Thats how DCST feedback form looks like:
+This is how the DCST feedback form looks:

 ![alt tag](docs/survey.png)

-Feedback survey results as stored in Splunk as explicit audit events with the following properties:
+Feedback survey results currently are stored in Splunk as explicit audit events with the following properties:
 * *auditSource* - "frontend"
 * *auditType* - "DeskproSurvey"
 * *details*